xingweichia/DSI_projects/Project1_SAT & ACT Analysis/README.md

 As majority of the states have made ACT as the mandatory test, higher participation rate in ACT test observed in both years.
 A negative linear correlation was observed between participation rate of ACT and participation rate of SAT in both years.
 States that have high participation rate in ACT test will tend to have low participation rate in SAT test and vice versa.

 An interesting trend of participation rate has been observed in some states.
 Colorado and Illinois has a drastic decrease in participation rate (from 100% to 30% and from 93% to 43%) for ACT and the drastic increase of participation rate (from 11% to 100% and from 9% to 99%) for SAT observed in the same years.
 This is due to Colorado making SAT test mandatory start from year 2018 and in the same year, ACT has lost the contract for being the test provider in Illinois.
+Some states with high participation rate have made the SAT test mandatory because of their bad financial condition.
+Therefore, they have no choice but to take the cheaper alternative (SAT) to be their mandatory test.
 Thus, one can see the importance of individual state graduate requirement affecting the participation rate of both SAT and ACT tests.

 ### Conclusion & Recommendation